kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 do not feed back).
 Both prevent cross-listener leakage and both rule out re-selection loops.

-Concretely, walking the two pre-routing filter variants:
+Concretely, walking the pre-routing filter variants:

 | Filter | Can mutate route-matching inputs? | Can re-select the listener? |
 |---|---|---|